-The border with Morocco is another source of tension as both nations claim the other is harboring militants.
-This dispute dates back to the 1990s during the Algerian Civil War in which Algeria accused Morocco of supporting the Armed Islamic Group of Algeria, a terrorist organization.
+The border with Morocco is another source of tension, as both nations claim the other is harboring militants.
+This dispute dates back to the 1990s during the Algerian Civil War, in which Algeria accused Morocco of supporting the Armed Islamic Group of Algeria, a terrorist organization.
 In 1994, after Morocco accused Algeria of being complicit in a bombing in Marrakesh and deported a majority of Algerians in the country, Algeria closed its border indefinitely.
 The border remains closed to this day, although Morocco has indicated its desire for its reopening.
 Algeria has been unreceptive to the rhetoric of Moroccan officials, claiming the reopening of the border would be detrimental to national security.
-Given the nature of tribal Imazighen culture which is not divided by state lines, the closed border has had an impact on familiar relations as movement between the adjoining countries is restricted.
+Given the nature of tribal Imazighen culture, which is not divided by state lines, the closed border has had a profound impact on familial relations as movement between the adjoining countries is restricted.

 PEOPLE & LANGUAGE

 Algeria has a population of 39,542,166 million and is the 34th most populous country in the world.
 The majority of the population (66%) lives along the coastline and in urban areas.
 The homogeneous Arab-Berbers account for 99% of the total population and only 1% is made up of people from France, Corsica, Spain, Italy, and Malta.
 The official language of the country is Arabic, although French is used for business and administrative tasks.